tsbinns/tsbinns.github.io/CV.md

       &mdash; Maintainer
     </h4>
     <p class="CV-desc">
-      I am a maintainer and developer of the <a href="https://github.com/mne-tools">MNE</a> ecosystem, a set of Python toolboxes for electrophysiological data analysis with over 3,000 stars on GitHub and citations in over 5,000 peer-reviewed scientific papers, My participation in the project has been supported by a <a href="NSF_POSE">National Science Foundation grant</a> and the <a href="GSoC">Google Summer of Code programme</a>:<br>
+      I am a maintainer and developer of the <a href="https://github.com/mne-tools">MNE</a> ecosystem, a set of Python toolboxes for electrophysiological data analysis with over 3,000 stars on GitHub and citations in over 5,000 peer-reviewed scientific papers, My participation in the project has been supported by a <a href="#NSF_POSE">National Science Foundation grant</a> and the <a href="#GSoC">Google Summer of Code programme</a>:<br>
       • Developed toolboxes, operating in CI/CD workflows within solo to large-sized teams to implement new signal processing, machine learning, statistics, and visualisation features.<br>
       • Maintained toolboxes, following design patterns and established best practices to implement bug fixes, design and maintain automated workflows, and create software releases.<br>
       • Community support and triaging of user queries through managing forums and issue trackers to provide technical assistance to users, and handle bug reports and feature requests.<br>